-- Settings for the following items are configured appropriately for the rhythm you selected in step 1. - Tones for the UPPER 1, UPPER 2, and LOWER parts - Octave shift for the UPPER 1, UPPER 2, and LOWER parts - Layer and split on/off - Accompaniment on/off - Reverb on/off and type - Chorus type - Auto harmonize or Arpeggiator on/off and type - Tempo - Also, the NORMAL indicator flashes on the display to indicate that the normal Auto Accompaniment pattern is standing by.
+- Settings for the following items are configured appropriately for the rhythm you selected in step 2. - Tones for the UPPER 1, UPPER 2, and LOWER parts - Octave shift for the UPPER 1, UPPER 2, and LOWER parts - Layer and split on/off - Accompaniment on/off - Reverb on/off and type - Chorus type - Auto harmonize or Arpeggiator on/off and typeTempo - Also, the NORMAL indicator flashes on the display to indicate that the normal Auto Accompaniment pattern is standing by.

-• Perform the procedure starting from step 7 under "Playing an Auto Accompaniment" on page E-24 and E-27.
+• Perform the procedure starting from step 7 under "Playing an Auto Accompaniment" (page E-24).

-- One-Touch Presets are not supported for user rhythms (F:001 through F:010). - You can recall one-touch preset settings even if a rhythm is already playing when you perform step 3 of the above procedure.
+- One-Touch Presets are not supported for user rhythms (F:001 through F:100). - You can recall one-touch preset settings even if a rhythm is already playing when you perform step 3 of the above procedure.
 In this case, rhythm play will continue without going into synchro standby.